flyway/flywaydb.org/documentation/tutorials/check.md

 ## Download the latest version of Flyway Enterprise CLI

-First, [download the latest version of the Flyway Teams or Enterprise CLI](/documentation/usage/commandline/#tab-teams) and extract its contents.
+First, [download the latest version of the Flyway Enterprise CLI](/documentation/usage/commandline/#tab-teams) and extract its contents.

 ## Setting up databases